-Prior to having an online class with the faculty or submitting group course deliverables, you will meet virtually with your learning team to prepare the case, share perspectives and resolve questions.
+Prior to having an online MBA class with our faculty or submitting group course deliverables, you will meet virtually with your learning team to prepare the case, share perspectives and resolve questions.
 You and your learning teammates will determine when and how often you meet to prepare, but on average teams meet twice a week.
 The same software used for online classes is available at any time for group work and allows you to share documents and edit collaboratively.

 Approximately a week after the last on-Grounds residency for a term, exams are posted to the Darden portal.
 You can download the course exam and take them anytime during the prescribed exam period.